c2lang/c2compiler/README.md

 - Dont allow Declaration in Condition of if stmt?

 ## General
+-> If fixed size StringPool becomes an issues, users could increase it in the recipe/build file
 - convert files to relative path in findProjectDir(), to Vim understands errors
 - add option to print all configs in code
 - CHECK  all DeclList / StmtList etc to see if they are freed